vikranthviki/Portifolio-optimizer/README.md

 Efficient Frontier
 The application visualizes the efficient frontier, showing various portfolio risk-return combinations.
 Adjust the weight of tickers in df given.
-****Asset Selection**
+# Asset Selection
-**Users can select assets from a predefined set or input their asset data in Yahoo Finance.
+Users can select assets from assets in Yahoo Finance.
 Selecting predefined assets, choose the desired ones from the available list.
-The application calculates key risk and returns metrics for the optimized portfolio, including expected return, volatility, and Sharpe ratio.
+The application calculates the optimized portfolio's critical risk and returns metrics, including expected return, volatility, and Sharpe ratio.
 These metrics are displayed alongside the optimized portfolio allocation.